Kyle’s Computer; a Tangled Web (part III)

 How do you catch someone in their tangled web of lies?
 By shining the light of truth on the multitude of inconsistencies.

 Florida Department of Law Enforcement (or FDLE) Agent Barbara Mendez studied Kyle Brennan’s computer after it was handed over to her by Clearwater Police Detective Stephen Bohling.
 In her report, “Barbara”—as she was referred to by the detective—stated that no files had been deleted.
 Kyle’s family, however, knew this was untrue.
 His college professors, for example, had stated that Kyle had been submitting schoolwork after he left home in the autumn of 2006.
-Kyle, they said, had completed his courses and his final exams—online—with this very same computer.
+They said Kyle had completed his courses and his final exams—online—with this very same computer.
 And Kyle saved everything.

 A case of incompetence, you say?
 Perhaps. . . .